ISISComputingGroup/ibex_developers_manual/project_tools/Git-Commands.md

 git mv [file-name] [folder]                   | Move a file to a new folder
                                               |
-git commit -m "[descriptive-message]"         | Commit the staged area with a descriptive message
+git commit -m "[descriptive-message]"         | Commit the staged area with a descriptive message git commit -m "Jenkins retest this please" --allow-empty | Asks Jenkins to retest a pull request. `allow-empty` flag allows you to do it without any associated changes
                                               |
 git merge [branch-name]                       | Merge the changes from [branch] to the one you have currently checked out, typically master to your dev branch git submodule update --merge                  | Update all submodules and merge them